SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-functions.markdown

 - xna-2d-tutorials
 ---

-#### Functions are at the core of the C# programming language, they define jobs to do in code, setting out a group of instructions to perform an action or resolve some calculation based a set of input.&nbsp; Functions of course do a lot more as you will see here.
+#### Functions are at the core of the C# programming language, they define jobs to do in code, setting out a group of instructions to perform an action or resolve some calculation based a set of input.
+Functions of course do a lot more as you will see here.

 * * *